microsoft/PowerPlatformConnectors/certified-connectors/InfoShare/Readme.md

 ### Search
 * `Document Search`: Search for documents within InfoShare
-* `List processes: Search for processes within InfoShare
+* `List processes`: Search for processes within InfoShare

+### User Tables
+* `Get rows from a user table`: Gets some rows from a user table
+* `Insert rows into a user table`: Insert rows into a user table
+* `Create a user table`: Creates a user table
+* `Delete user table rows`: Deletes some rows from a user table